Women and Retirement Wealth: How Confidence Builds Security

 Patience isn’t passive.
 In investing, it’s a strategy.

-During the 2020 COVID-19 shock, Fidelity (2021) reported women were 35% less likely than men to sell into the downturn — and those who stayed invested saw ~42% rebounds within a year.
+During the 2020 COVID-19 shock, Fidelity reported that women investors were less likely to sell into the downturn, illustrating how patience can support recovery participation.

 Takeaway: confidence turns volatility from obstacle to ally.